 Besides asking your friends and family for the name of a good lawyer or checking the phone book, you can find legal aid online.

 - Legal Services Corporation (LSC) - Find legal aid for low-income individuals and families.

-- Pro Bono Directory Map - Locate free legal help by state.
+- Pro Bono and Free Legal Help - Locate free or low income legal help.